pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 However, the custom theme generator is extremely buggy and built before some updates.
 This means that some features are _not_ available through the custom theme generator.
-The custom theme generator is good to get the basics of the theme set up, but you will have to edit the raw JSON-file anyway afterwards.
+The custom theme generator is good to get the basics of the theme set up, but you will have to edit the raw JSON file anyway afterwards.

 [A quick tutorial for the custom theme generator can be found here](https://www.youtube.com/watch?v=nVbFrNVPxPw).

 Loading your theme
 ------------------

-If you have your .json file, there are three ways to distribute your theme:
+If you have your JSON file, there are three ways to distribute your theme:

-- Take the entire JSON-file and [base64](https://www.base64encode.org/) encode it.
-Then open up the url `https://mapcomplete.osm.be?userlayout=true#<base64-encoded-json-here>`.
+- Take the entire JSON file and [base64](https://www.base64encode.org/) encode it.
+Then open up the URL `https://mapcomplete.osm.be?userlayout=true#<base64-encoded-json-here>`.
 Yes, this URL will be huge; and updates are difficult to distribute as you have to send a new URL to everyone.
 This is however excellent to have a 'quick and dirty' test version up and running as these links can be generated from the customThemeGenerator and can be quickly shared with a few other contributors.
-- Host the JSON file on a publicly accessible webserver (e.g. github) and open up `https://mapcomplete.osm.be?userlayout=<url-to-the-raw.json>`
+- Host the JSON file on a publicly accessible webserver (e.g. GitHub) and open up `https://mapcomplete.osm.be?userlayout=<url-to-the-raw.json>`
 - Ask to have your theme included into the official MapComplete - requirements below